What time is The X Factor on TV tonight?

 However, Alesha Dixon also appeared in several episodes filling in for Sharon and Nicole.

-Aside from the reduction in live shows, The X Factor will be scrapping the much-mocked jukebox – you know, the one that was definitely-completely-don’t-suggest-otherwise random in its theme selections.
+The amount of X Factor live weeks will be slightly reduced as this series contains five fewer live shows than last year.
+Not only that, The X Factor will be scrapping the much-mocked jukebox – you know, the one that was definitely-completely-don’t-suggest-otherwise random in its theme selections.